The LORD's Love for Jacob

 The Coming Day of the LORD

-4 1 See, the day is coming, burning like an oven, when all the arrogant and all evildoers will be stubble; the day that comes shall burn them up, says the Lord of hosts, so that it will leave them neither root nor branch.
-2 But for you who revere my name the sun of righteousness shall rise, with healing in its wings.
+4 1 "For behold, the day is coming, burning like an oven, when all the arrogant and all evildoers will be stubble.
+The day that is coming shall set them ablaze, says the Lord of hosts, so that it will leave them neither root nor branch.
+2 But for you who fear my name, the sun of righteousness shall rise with healing in its wings.
 You shall go out leaping like calves from the stall.
 3 And you shall tread down the wicked, for they will be ashes under the soles of your feet, on the day when I act, says the Lord of hosts.

 4 "Remember the law of my servant Moses, the statutes and rules that I commanded him at Horeb for all Israel.
 5 "Behold, I will send you Elijah the prophet before the great and awesome day of the Lord comes.
 6 And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and strike the land with a decree of utter destruction."

 1:1 Malachi means my messenger